 This website is currently under construction.

+Welcome to DGLnotes!
 I am a cultural historian of the Middle East, focusing on how societies use religion, memory, and conflict to define and maintain their identities.
-In my publications and in my classes, I explore this theme in various chronological and geographical contexts, and the scarlet thread running through my research is an attention to shared heritages and historical continuities, which I find in what appear to be contradictory narratives or unconnected cultures through a comparative and transnational approach.
+In my publications and in my classes at the Hebrew University of Jerusalem and at the University of Oklahoma, I explore this theme in various chronological and geographical contexts, and the scarlet thread running through my research is an attention to shared heritages and historical continuities, which I find in what appear to be contradictory narratives or unconnected cultures through a comparative and transnational approach.
 My primary academic background lies in early Islamic history, Iranian history, and Israeli society and I completed my doctorate on the Battle of al-Qādisiyyah, during the Arab-Muslim conquest of Iran and its changing perceptions through time.
-Please click here for a brief professional biography.
+(Please click here for a brief professional biography.)